octopus-network/omnity-docs/docs/REE/02-btcfi-design-guide.md

 It is worthy to emphasize that action_params are arbitrary parameters passed by the client to the exchange canister, and the Orchestrator does not check them.
 Therefore, action_params should only be used for remarks and should never serve as the basis for a transaction.

 ### Put It All Together
 At this point, the skeleton of an exchange canister is apparent.
-It will include quote methods that correspond one-to-one with each transaction type, along with the five public methods required by the REE environment:
+It will include quote methods that correspond one-to-one with each action, along with the five public methods required by the REE environment:

 * execute_tx: Tx execution on an exchange canister means checking the intention against the current pool state, in other words, the head of the pool state chain.
 If the intention meets the trading term, duplicate the head of the pool state chain, update the new head state, and then sign the PSBT with the pool’s Chain Key.
 * new_block: Transactions came along with a new block, which means they have been included in the Bitcoin block.
 The exchange canister needs to associate these transactions with the block and wait for finalization or reorg.